 Students come to study in the School of Visual Communication from all over the world and we have nurtured some long-standing relationships with Malaysia, Thailand, China and India.

 If you are a student from these, or any other countries, you should consider studying with us as we offer a wide curriculum that has internationalisation built into the MA modules.
 We actively encourage learning across creative disciplines and live briefs.
 We have also established relationships with numerous colleges and industry overseas.

-Yifan has become a bestselling graphic artist since graduating in 2006.
-She's recently been given a Professional Achievement Award at the Education UK Alumni Awards 2016, organised by the British Council.
+Yifan has become a bestselling graphic artist and was given a Professional Achievement Award at the Education UK Alumni Awards 2016, organised by the British Council.